moltin/shopkit/README.md

 <span class="moltin-buy-button" data-moltin-product-id="..."></span>
 ```

 You can change the buttons behaviour with additional properties.
-You can also use the button with a custom product outside of Moltin.
+You can also use the button with a custom product outside of Elastic Path Commerce Cloud.

 ## Buy Button